Lil’ Kim Shows Off Hourglass Shape In Sheer Leotard & Tight Pants

 “Iconic and beautiful,” a fifth follower commented.

-Yesterday, The Inquisitr reported Kim’s 5-year-old daughter, Royal Reign, promoting her new album in a set of adorable video clips.
+Yesterday, The Inquisitr reported that Kim’s 5-year-old daughter, Royal Reign, promoted her new album in a set of adorable video clips.

 “I wanted to let you know that I’m Lil’ Kim’s daughter,” she said with confidence.